 \section{Introduction}

 Online learning~\citep{book'06:PLG-Bianchi,orabona2019modern} is a fundamental paradigm in machine learning for modeling and analyzing sequential prediction and decision-making problems.
-An online learning process can be modeled as an interaction between a learner and the environment.
+An online learning process is formalized as an interaction between a learner and the environment.
 At iteration $t \in [T]$, the learner chooses a decision $w_t$ from a feasible domain $\cW\subseteq \R^d$, after which the environment reveals a loss function $f_t:\cW\to\R$, and the learner incurs a loss $f_t(w_t)$.
-A general performance metric is the \emph{dynamic regret}~\citep{NIPS'18:Zhang-Ader}, which evaluates the cumulative loss against a sequence of comparators:
+A general performance metric is the \emph{dynamic regret}~\citep{ICML'03:zinkevich,NIPS'18:Zhang-Ader}, which evaluates the cumulative loss against a sequence of comparators:

 where the comparators $\cmp_{1:T} \triangleq (u_1, \ldots, u_T)$ in $\cW$ are unknown, and their variability is typically measured by the path length $P_T(u_{1:T}) \define \sum_{t=2}^T \norm{u_t - u_{t-1}}$.
 When restricting to a fixed comparator $u\in\cW$, dynamic regret reduces to the standard notion of static regret, denoted by $\reg_T(u)$.